department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/personal-information/personal-information-revision/research/conversation-guide.md

 *Participant is on the Personal Information section page - fields say "edit your personal information to add your [info]"*

 - Now let's consider how you would update your own information on this page.
-Could you show me where you would go first to begin updating your preferences?
+Could you show me how you would first update your Preferred name?
-	- If a field other than Preferred name -- And why did you choose to update that field first?

-- (When Edit State appears) And could you tell me your thoughts on what you see here?
+- (When Edit State appears) How does this information meet your expectations?
+How does it not meet your expectations?

-- Are there any answers you would want to select that you don't see listed here?
+- So I do want to mention that all of these answers have been pre-selected, so though you can make different choices, what you see later will not reflect your choices and will instead show what has already been filled in.
+Do you have any questions about this?

 - Now, could you show me how you would complete this update?

 **Things to watch for:**

-- Does the participant navigate to a section other than the Preferred name (listed first)?

 - Does the participant have any questions regarding the order of the fields?